valdelama/valdelama/content/blog/design-process.md

 ## Prototype

-The end goal of this stage should be to create high-fidelity interactive prototypes that can be tested by users.
+The end goal of this stage is to create high-fidelity interactive prototypes that can be tested by users.
 A good prototype is equivalent to “measure twice, cut once” as it greatly decreases the likelihood of having to do costly post-deployment redesigns.

 Your prototype should serve as:
 - A resource for user testing to validate the product idea